 A cow that is struck by clinical milk fever will shows signs of severe calcium deficiency: she won’t be able to stand and will feel cold to the touch.

 Despite having a much higher incidence than clinical hypocalcemia, the effects of subclinical hypocalcemia are often severely underestimated.
-While an effected cow will be able to stand and function largely as normal, she will perform much less efficiently as a result of the underlying calcium deficiency and will be much more susceptible to diseases.
+While an affected cow will be able to stand and function largely as normal, she will perform much less efficiently as a result of the underlying calcium deficiency and will be much more susceptible to diseases.
 The incidence of problems such as mastitis, uterine infections, endometritis and placenta retention will increase.

 “Research shows that approximately 60% of cows suffer from subclinical milk fever.
 By reducing these cases, dairy farmers can effectively boost their herd’s health and productivity.”